-Textbook: Calculus and Its Applications, by Goldstein, Lay, Schneider, and Asmar, 12th edition.
+Textbook: Calculus and Its Applications, by Goldstein, Lay, Asmar, and Schneider, 13th edition.
 We'll only follow the book loosely; there will also be a lot of notes on Blackboard.
-The 10th or 11th editions should work, if you find older copies; homework problems may be different.
+The 11th or 12th editions will work, if you find older copies; homework problems may be different.